fairnessforensics/wiggum/docs/source/app_user_manual.rst

 There are five different possible roles for a variable.

 #.
 Splitby
-	- Groupby's are generally categories that you want to split by and analyze, such as categorical or ordinal variables.
+	- Splitby variables are generally categories that you want to split by and analyze, such as categorical or ordinal variables.
 	- Common examples are gender, race, or age group.
 #.
 Independent
 	- Independent variables are those that do not depend on another variable, or one that you wish to visualize on the y-axis.